kharrigian/kharrigian.github.io/_pages/about.md

 * Born in Chicago, IL and raised in Los Angeles, CA.
 * Earned a BS in Mathematics from Northeastern University in Boston, MA.
-* Incoming Computer Science PhD Student at Johns Hopkins Univeristy.
-Advised by Mark Dredze.
-Research focuses on natural language processing and multi-modal machine learning for clinical decision support.
+* Currently a PhD Student in Computer Science at Johns Hopkins University.
+Advised by Professor Mark Dredze.
+My research focuses on natural language processing and multi-modal machine learning with applications in clinical decision support.
 * Previously worked as a Senior Quantitative Analyst at Warner Media Applied Analytics, serving HBO, Warner Bros., and Turner Broadcasting.
-* Fostered over 40 rescue Golden Retrievers before moving away to college.
-Cannot wait to adopt one of my own!
 * My favorite hobby is model railroading.
 You can find out more about my layout [<span style="color:blue">here</span>](https://kharrigian.github.io/hobbies/).